MathiasDyhr/image-data-extraction-pipeline/README.md

 This repository is therefore best viewed as:

-- a portfolio / documentation repo
+- a portfolio/documentation repo
 - a record of the project structure and methods
 - a base for building a cleaner, reusable version later

+---

 ## Suggested next step

-For a fully reusable public version, I would refactor the codebase into a smaller demo pipeline with:
+For a fully reusable public version, the codebase could be refactored into a smaller demo pipeline with:

 - synthetic sample images
 - environment-independent paths